Functional Medicine Secrets to Safe Skin Care Products

 - Moisturizer with sunflower, jojoba, sea buckhorn oil and/or shea butter and adaptogenic herbs such as astralgus, elutherococcus, Panax ginseng, schizandra and rosemary

 A good rule of thumb is don’t use anything on your skin that you wouldn’t put in your mouth.
-This will reduce your toxic load and your liver will love you.
-It will be reflected in vibrant health and clear glowing skin.
+Therefore, this will reduce your toxic load and your liver will love you.
+Furthermore, it will be reflected in vibrant health and clear glowing skin.

 Are you someone looking for better health or prevention?
 Perhaps, I can help.
 Contact me for a medical in person or coaching telephonic consultation.